neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Lab 1 - Deploy Neo4j/README.md

 Great!
 You now have a GCP account and you're all ready to get started deploying stuff!

-## Deploying Neo4j AuraDB through the Marketplace
+## Deploying Neo4j AuraDB Professional through the Marketplace
 Now let's deploy Neo4j's managed service, AuraDS.
 We're going to deploy the professional version.
 To do that, first navigate to the console [here](https://console.cloud.google.com/).
 Then click the hamburger icon in the upper left to expand the menu.

 ![](images/06-console.png)